wellitongervickas/wellitongervickas/README.md

 I'm (gervickas.js), a passionate software engineer with a focus on frontend and backend development.
 I have a keen interest in pushing the boundaries of technology and building innovative solutions.

-- 💼 Currently working as a Software Engineer
+- 💼 Currently working as a Software and Blockchain Engineer
 - 🚀 Exploring the latest developments in frontend and backend technologies

 - 🌟 Open source enthusiast and contributor